hamzaxmajeed/django_pledge/README.md

 - Created a url file inside impacts app and included that file from the url file of project.

-- Made two Models.
-Bills and Veg model to save the pledges in db and list them on home page.
+- Made two Models: Bills and Veg model to save the pledges in db and list them on home page.

 - Created two different view functions and html pages, one for veg out pledge and one for clean your bills pledge.